nanoframework/nanoFramework.TestFramework/README.md

 ## Know limitations

-.NET nanoFramework Test Framework is supported by VS2019, only.
-We have no plans to address the shortcomings that prevent it from being used in VS2017.
-Despite of that you can still run Unit Tests on VS2017 but only from the VS Test console.
+.NET nanoFramework Test Framework is supported in Visual Studio versions 2022 and 2019, only.
+Visual Studio 2017 is not fully supported.
+Unit Tests can be run only from the VS Test console.

 ## What you'll find in this repository

 This repository contains the source of the core elements.
 You'll find them in `sources` directory.
-The Visual Studio projects in the root directory will open those elements.
+The Visual Studio project is in the root directory will open those elements.

 ## Sample pack